Singapore's Greening Journey

 This will be underpinned by the support and involvement of the community.

 Singapore’s four nature reserves safeguard the country’s most important representative and core ecosystems.
-In recent years, NParks has been establishing networks of nature parks around these reserves to protect them against the impact of urbanisation.
+As core components of Singapore’s natural capital, they are also primary providers of ecosystem services like clean air and water.
+In recent years, NParks has been establishing networks of nature parks around these reserves to protect them against the impact of urbanisation and extend our natural capital.

 These nature parks serve as buffers and complementary habitats for Singapore’s native flora and fauna to thrive, while enabling visitors to enjoy nature-based activities with minimal disturbance to the nature reserves.